Changissnz/the_colted_brother_meme_chain/README.md

-# The Colted Brothers Meme Chain
+# The Colted Brother Meme Chain

 A project featuring the same picture of a cartoon Colt .44 over a faded yellow background.